 - Calculator/setup gaps: units, mode, solver entry, or algebra breaks the solution.

-- Pacing gaps: too much time goes into hard questions and easy points are left behind.
+- Pacing gaps: too much time goes into hard questions and straightforward scoring opportunities are left behind.

 If you only track topic names, these causes stay hidden.
 "Fluid mechanics" is too broad.
 "I forgot to convert flow rate units before continuity" is repairable.